pmp-p/untitled-asteroids-pyray/README.md

 * Raylib package installed on your computer
 * Python (installed with pip)
 * Knowledge of utilizing API's
 * Requests module is installed
+* Knowledge of using pygbag module to run programs on the browser

 ## To run the program in your terminal: